Showing posts with label spring. Show all posts

 We walked to the large man-made pond to see the Christmas displays and carousels.

-We stopped at Piper & Leaf Artisan Tea booth to taste the four different samples Cherry Christmas, Caramel Apple Pie, Mistle Grove, and Pumpkin Moonshine Tea.
+We stopped at the Piper & Leaf Artisan Tea booth to taste the four different samples: Cherry Christmas, Caramel Apple Pie, Mistle Grove, and Pumpkin Moonshine Tea.

 Piper & Leaf Artisan Tea booth

-At Piper & Leaf Artisan Tea booth I laughed, and said did the Pumpkin have real moonshine in it?
+At the Piper & Leaf Artisan Tea booth, I laughed and asked if the Pumpkin had authentic moonshine in it.

 My favorite sample was the Caramel Apple Pie.

-In front of the Christmas tree was a young girl singing Christmas Carols and children were running along the water edge.
+In front of the Christmas tree, a young girl was singing Christmas Carols, and children were running along the water's edge.

 We listened to a couple of songs and walked back to the car.

-Large Christmas tree near Monaco Theater.
+A large Christmas tree is near the Monaco Theater.

 We rode to Historic Madison to drive past the Christmas Card Trail.
 Large handmade Cards are displayed in front of historic homes in Madison.